anliksim/anliksim/README.md

 ### Hi there 👋

 🙋‍♂️ My name is Simon and I'm a professional software engineer.
-I get the question if I'm a full-stack developer.
-I rather see myself as a do-stuff developer.

 👓 Here are some of the technologies I'm working with: